MicrosoftDocs/memdocs/memdocs/intune/apps/store-apps-company-portal-app.md

 To manage devices and install apps, your users can install the Company Portal app themselves from the Microsoft Store or download it from the [Microsoft Intune Company Portal for Windows](../apps/store-apps-company-portal-app.md#download-the-offline-company-portal-app).
 If your business needs require that you assign the Company Portal app to them, however, you can assign the Company Portal app for Windows directly from Intune.

  > [!IMPORTANT]
- > If you download the Company Portal app, the option described in this article requires that you assign manual updates each time an app update is released.
-To deploy the Company Portal app for Autopilot provisioned Windows devices, see [Add Company Portal app for Autopilot devices](store-apps-company-portal-autopilot.md).
+ > To deploy the Company Portal app for Autopilot provisioned devices, see [Add Company Portal app for Autopilot devices](store-apps-company-portal-autopilot.md).

 > [!NOTE]
 > The Company Portal supports Configuration Manager applications.
 This feature allows end users to see both Configuration Manager and Intune deployed applications in the Company Portal for co-managed customers.
 This new version of the Company Portal will display Configuration Manager deployed apps for all co-managed customers.
 This support will help administrators consolidate their different end user portal experiences.
 For more information, see [Use the Company Portal app on co-managed devices](../../configmgr/comanage/company-portal.md).